-- Deprecate environment variables CONAN_USERNAME and CONAN_CHANNEL. - PYTHONPATH is not added automatically to the environment before running consumer functions.
+- Deprecate environment variables CONAN_USERNAME and CONAN_CHANNEL. - PYTHONPATH is not added automatically to the environment before running consumer functions. - Attribute self.version is ensured to be a string in all the functions and scenarios.

 16.11.3 Changes in profiles

 Could break existing profiles: